Dr. Rebecca Huntley is one of Australia's foremost researchers on social trends.

 Rebecca co-hosts with Sarah Macdonald a comedy storytelling night and podcast called The Full Catastrophe.
 The Full Catastrophe is also a book (Hardie Grant, May 2019).

 Rebecca has researched the social and political dimensions of food and cooking throughout her career and has published on these topics in books and articles.
-She has written and presented two episodes of RN’s Future Tense, on climate change and food and ageing and food.
+She has written and presented two episodes of RN’s Future Tense, on climate change and food and aging and food.
 She presented at MAD Syd in 2017 with Rene Redzepi and David Chang.
 She is on the Advisory Group of MAD Sydney.
-She wrote a children’s book, Nonna’s Gnocchi celebrating the job of grandparents cooking with their children.
+She wrote a children’s book, Nonna’s Gnocchi celebrating grandparents cooking with their children.

 She is on the board of The Bell Shakespeare Company and on the Executive Board of the NSW branch of the ALP.
 She is the Chair of the Advisory Board of Australian Parents for Climate Action.
+She is a member of the Advisory Group for the Climate Solutions Centre at the Australian Museum and for the Sydney Environment Centre at the University of Sydney.
 She has held board positions on The Whitlam Institute and The Dusseldorp Forum.

 She was an adjunct senior lecturer at the School of Social Sciences at The University of New South Wales.